 The Liquid Force Men’s Ghost Competition Life Jacket is slick-looking and form-fitting.
 But don’t let that fool you; it’ll give you the protection you need when wipeouts come your way.

 O’Brien Biolite Traditional Life Jacket

 The O’Brien Men’s Biolite Traditional Life Jacket is a more traditional-style vest, but it’ll still provide you with lots of impact protection and plenty of movement.
 It’s also one of the most budget-friendly vests for wakeboards.

-Wakeboards need to have‘bindings’ on them – these are essentially boots+straps that hold your feet on.
-Depending on the board you buy, these may be included or you may have to purchase separately (you’ll usually save by buying them together).
-Either way, you’ll need these so your feet stay put on the board.
+Depending on the board you buy, these may be included, or you may have to purchase them separately (you’ll usually save by buying them together).
+Either way, you’ll need these, so your feet stay put on the board.
 Here are a few bindings for you to check out:

 - O’Brien Nova Wakeboard Bindings

 A Wakeboarding Helmet